plokhotnyuk/jsoniter-scala/README.md

 sbt -no-colors clean 'benchmark/jmh:run -prof perfnorm .*TwitterAPI.*' >twitter_api_perfnorm.txt
 ```

-Following command can be used to profile & print assembly code of hottest methods, but it requires [setup of an
+Following command can be used to profile and print assembly code of hottest methods, but it requires [setup of an
 additional library to make PrintAssembly feature enabled](http://psy-lob-saw.blogspot.com/2013/01/java-print-assembly.html):

 ```sh